GLOBAL MARKETS-Stocks, oil prices edge up on trade talk optimism

 China's Commerce Ministry earlier said Chinese and U.S. trade negotiators held a phone call to hammer out a "phase one" deal, leading U.S. and euro zone bond yields to slide as investors saw progress being made.

-MSCI's gauge of stocks across the globe .MIWD00000PUS gained 0.14%, as the global benchmark traded within half a percentage point of an all-time high set in January 2018.
+MSCI's gauge of stocks across the globe .MIWD00000PUS gained 0.09%, as the global benchmark traded within 1 percentage point of an all-time high set in January 2018.

-Equity markets have rallied on hopes of a deal, but traders are anxious to know what the reaction might be once a deal is reached, said Dennis Dick, a proprietary trader at Bright Trading LLC in Las Vegas.
+Equity markets have rallied on hopes of a deal but traders are looking for what the reaction might be once a deal is reached, said Dennis Dick, a proprietary trader at Bright Trading LLC in Las Vegas.

 "Traders are starting to book some profits and just get cautious.
 Cautious optimism is driving us higher right now," he said.